dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1561: Transparency is crucial for accountability.
+### T1561: Lack of accountability in public funding.

 |Support|
 |---|